Consultant extorted $8 million from Seattle cryptocurrency startup, feds charge

 As the bitcoin bubble was nearing its height in mid-2017, a Seattle cryptocurrency startup hired a man who promised to craft a winning pitch to potential investors.

 The man, Steven Nerayoff, was a big name in blockchain circles: He claimed that he had helped launch Ethereum, the world’s second most-popular cryptocurrency.
-His Twitter account shows him speaking at blockchain conferences and hobnobbing with Ethereum creator Vitalik Buterin and Bitcoin entrepreneur Charlie Shrem, who plead guilty in 2014 to charges he helped people exchange cash for cryptocurrency to purchase drugs and other illegal goods on online black market SilkRoad.
+His Twitter account shows him speaking at blockchain conferences and hobnobbing with Ethereum creator Vitalik Buterin and Bitcoin entrepreneur Charlie Shrem, who pled guilty in 2014 to charges he helped people exchange cash for cryptocurrency to purchase drugs and other illegal goods on online black market SilkRoad.

 But months after he was hired, Nerayoff was threatening to “wreck the company” unless he was paid millions of dollars in cryptocurrency, according to federal prosecutors in Brooklyn who allege he and a colleague, Michael Hlady, extorted over $8 million from the company.
 Both were arrested Tuesday.